sievericcardo/greenhouse_dt_project/how-to-run.md

 > Please ignore this section if you are trying to run the system how it is supposed to be run.

 - If not present create a configuration file named `config.ini` into the `collector` folder.
-  - The file must contain all the information as described in the [configuration files section]().
+  - The file must contain all the information as described in the [configuration files section](#configuration-files) for the Data collector configuration.
   - An example of the configuration file (`config.ini.example`) can be found in the project
 - Run the following command from the root of the data-collector project to start the main program: